SolarNetworkFoundation/solarnetwork.org.nz/hugo/home/content/blog/tiered-pricing.md

 <!--more-->

-We are very excited to announce a new tiered subscription price structure that results in significant cost savings for clients capturing large volumes of data.
+We are very excited to announce a new tiered subscription price structure that results in significant cost savings for subscribers capturing large volumes of data.
 The overall cost of using SolarNetwork reduces the more you use it.

 Here are the new pricing tiers for the subscriptions SolarNetwork Foundation offers.
 See the